1. Can men get breast cancer?

 8. Where can I find information on male breast cancer?

-Around 330 men are diagnosed each year in the UK (compared to nearly 58,000 women).
+Men can get breast cancer but it’s very rare.
+Around 390 men are diagnosed each year in the UK (compared to around 55,000 women).
 Most men who get breast cancer are over 60, although younger men can be affected.